michaelbragg/2015.bpbusinessawards.co.uk/src/_awards/07-outstanding-professional.md

 - Provide selfless support to charity or other bodies
 - Promoting the region
 - Industry recognition, accreditation and accolades
-- Commitment to Customer Service, supported by testimonials
+- Commitment to customer service, supported by testimonials

 ## General